Prefer to talk now? Call 641-472-5141

 Talk Through Your Options With A Lawyer

-If you want Help with debt in Des Moines, you can call Zisman Law to discuss your situation and possible debt solutions.
+If you want help with debt in Des Moines, we can talk through your situation and possible bankruptcy options.
 Consultations are free, and most people start by phone or video.
-Call 641-472-5141 or use the contact page to request a time that works for you.

 Debt Relief Resources For Des Moines Residents

 This section is for Des Moines and Polk County readers who want trusted places to learn more and keep good records while they weigh options.
 It points to official consumer resources and low-cost help that may be useful before you decide what to do next.
 Rules, phone numbers, and program details can change, so use the official links below for the most current information.
-Zisman Law works with clients across Iowa, including Des Moines, by phone and video (and in-person when helpful).

 Trusted Consumer Guidance For Des Moines Debt